Optophys-Lab/Datastructure_documentation/gui_documentation/AdminCommander.md

 # AdminCommander
 GUI for managing server connection as well as user settings.
-Projects, Experiments and datatypes can be created here, as well as atlas files copied to local fodlers for fast access. eLabFTW API key can be entered here.
+Projects, Experiments and datatypes can be created here, as well as atlas files copied to local folders for fast access. eLabFTW API key can be entered here.

 [code here](../code_documentation/pdoc_datastructure_tools/datastructure_tools/AdminCommander.html)
 ## DB configuration